THS-International/website/src/markdown-pages/faq.md

           from us.
 This one is sent to the e-mail address you used in our signup system.
 Please check your spam folder as well, sometimes it goes in there.
 If you really can’t find it, contact us.
+        title: >-
-        title: I didn’t receive an e-mail about an event I signed up for?
+          I didn’t receive an e-mail about an event I signed up for.
+What do I do?
       - description: >-
-          You can find the reception rules
+          You can find the Reception rules
           [here](https://docs.google.com/document/d/1GwPglZW_DrYETOV5lan45tew6hL_ZEiKG0c4xdhRyoc/edit).
-          By using our signup system and participating in reception events you automatically agree to these rules.
+          By using our signup system and participating in Reception events you automatically agree to these rules.
-        title: What rules do I have to follow for the reception?
+        title: What rules do I have to follow for the Reception?
   - category: THS Membership and Student Card
     questions:
       - description: >-